Sport clubs have the most loyal fans in the world, so is it any wonder that they are leaders in innovations in Loyalty Programmes?

 Nurturing a sport

 Loyalty Programmes help to maintain interest (and revenue) in a club all year round, keeping interest going with newsletters, competitions, previews, and even in the venue’s non-sporting uses.
-For example, American ice hockey team The Panthers informs its fans of gigs and events happening in their stadium off-season, with targeted correspondence examples: Young families might be informed about Disney on Ice, while young adults would be contacted about indie rock gigs (like the recent Imagine Dragons show there).
+For example, American ice hockey team The Panthers informs its fans of gigs and events happening in their stadium off-season, with targeted correspondence examples: Young families might be informed about Disney on Ice, while young adults could be contacted about indie rock gigs, or UFC Fight Nights.